Header Banner

 "NeXT: Jobs' $12M 'Failure' That Secretly Saved Apple" cover image

 When Steve Jobs was ousted from Apple in 1985, who guessed his next venture would become the tech that later saved the company he co-founded?
-After a boardroom power struggle he walked out, then invested $12 million of his own money to create NeXT, Inc. The paradox that followed is hard to beat, a company that would struggle to gain traction in the market yet ultimately become the startup that brought Jobs back to Apple and powered its biggest breakthroughs.
+After a boardroom power struggle, he walked out, then invested $12 million of his own money to create NeXT, Inc. The paradox that followed is hard to beat: a company that would struggle to gain traction in the market yet ultimately become the startup that brought Jobs back to Apple and powered its biggest breakthroughs.

 The birth of something revolutionary

-NeXT was not just another computer company, it captured Jobs’ vision of what computing could become.
+NeXT was not just another computer company.
+It captured Jobs’ vision of what computing could become.
 Founded after Jobs was ousted from Apple, the company set out to build machines for higher education, with Jobs describing their approach as "listening to users to find out what they want."
 The ambition was massive, and so was the investment.

-Here is what makes the early days of NeXT so fascinating, Jobs was not just throwing money around.
+Here is what makes the early days of NeXT so fascinating: Jobs was not just throwing money around.
 H. Ross Perot invested $20 million in NeXT, calling it "the least risk of any [startup] I’ve seen in 25 years in the computer industry."
-This was not just any investor, Perot had built Electronic Data Systems from the ground up, turned it into a billion-dollar technology services empire, then sold it to General Motors.
+This was not just any investor.
+Perot had built Electronic Data Systems from the ground up, turned it into a billion-dollar technology services empire, then sold it to General Motors.
 His endorsement carried serious weight in the tech world.

 Even the logo was a statement.
 Paul Rand was hired to create NeXT’s logo for $100,000, a hefty sum that reflected Jobs’ commitment to design excellence from day one.
 This approach, obsessing over every detail from technology to visual identity, would become the DNA that transformed Apple, a design philosophy that put form and function in lockstep.